osilander/203.311/Week4/Week4.md

 To make sure that we resolve all these dependency issues, we will use a package/tool managing system.
 This managing system is called `conda`, and it is perhaps the most common package manager used in bioinformatics.

 As with any software, the first thing we need to do is install it.
 The installation of this tool is perhaps the most complicated installation we will do in this course, as we cannot use `conda` to install itself.
 However, after the installation of `conda`, your life will become far easier and you will be on your way to becoming a seasoned [bioinformatician](https://soundcloud.com/microbinfie "binfie").
-Note that in the code sample below, you will *not* be able to use tab-complete because the file does not yet exist on your computer.

 First, navigate to the command line tab on your RStudio window.